This is a guest posting by Nishi Grover Garg.

-You must also decide whether you are looking to run the usability study in your office, in a neutral location or remotely.
-Most common is to have participants come to your lab so you have the desired setup and can record the results.
+You must also decide whether you are looking to run the usability study in your office, in a neutral location, or remotely.
+The most common is to have participants come to your lab so you have the desired setup and can record the results.
 But sometimes, in order to have the best representatives, you may also run the usability lab remotely via video conferencing.
-What’s most important is a daily interaction with the users.
+What’s most important is the daily interaction with the users.

 Conducting a Usability Study

 Give your user representatives realistic, real-world tasks to perform while using the application at hand.
 Provide minimal introduction or guidance, so they are left to reach their goal with only the use of the software.
 Observe their clicks, actions on the software, reactions, and emotions with the help of analysts, video, and screen-recording tools and monitors.
 You can observe quietly and note any points for discussion, questions, or frustration shown by the users.